GE's credit card business faces two federal investigations

-The business, now named Synchrony Financial, said it was in talks with the Consumer Financial Protection Bureau (CFPB) regarding a review of its debt cancellation products and related marketing practices, according to the filing dated March 13.
+The credit card business, now named Synchrony Financial, said it is in talks with the Consumer Financial Protection Bureau (CFPB) regarding a review of its debt cancellation products and related marketing practices, according to the regulatory filing dated March 13.

-The consumer bureau was created by the 2010 Dodd-Frank law and charged with cracking down on financial scams that harm borrowers.
+The consumer bureau, which was created by the 2010 Dodd-Frank law, has long had concerns about consumers’ access to accurate credit information.

-The company said that it notified the CFPB about a problem with its Spanish-language filing after spotting it as part of an internal audit. (r.reuters.com/hez57v)
+The company also said that it notified the CFPB about a problem with its Spanish-language filing after spotting it as part of an internal audit. ()

 The matter was referred to the Department of Justice (DoJ), which initiated a civil investigation over a possible violation of the Equal Credit Opportunity Act, as some Spanish-speaking customers and customers residing in Puerto Rico were excluded from certain statement credit and settlement offers, according to the filing.